-1. Ensure families and consumers fully understand that the services they receive are part of the Lanterman entitlement and they will never be billed for an authorized regional center service.
-Families are requesting more information and written materials regarding the
+- 1. Ensure that families and consumers fully understand that the services they receive are part of the Lanterman entitlement and they will never be billed for an authorized regional center service.
+Families are requesting more information and written materials on the type of services that are available and the importance of the services, as there is confusion due to lack of understanding about what is available for clients at different ages. - 2.
+Insufficient outreach and engagement especially for Hispanic families who are reluctant to request and accept services due to the current political climate.
+There is fear of deportation.
+There are also cultural and language concerns that need consideration.

-- nature of services being offered and why they are important, as there are confusion, lack of understanding about what is available for clients at different ages. - 2.
-Insufficient outreach and engagement especially for Hispanic families who do not question "authority" as they feel they do not want to be disrespectful.
-Due to the current political climate, there is fear of speaking up if there is concern about their services.
-There are also cultural and language concerns. - 3.
-Retrain staff to accurately assess needs of the consumer and appropriately refer the correct service, amount of hours and duration of POS.
-Staff will also be closely monitoring utilization for the clients on their caseload on a regular basis. - 4.
+- 3. Enhanced training for staff to assess thoroughly the needs of the consumer and families and to follow through with the referral process essential to access the correct service.
+Staff will also be monitoring closely the utilization of services for the clients on their caseloads on a regular basis. - 4.
 Observe vendor data trends for encumbrance vs. utilization and establish a threshold for appropriate encumbrance vs. utilization.
-If utilization falls under standard, review accepted practices in place when submitting a POS. - 5.
-Working more closely with vendors when consumers have not utilized service for a specified period.
-Service Coordinator would then contact consumer or family to assess any barriers in receiving services.
+If utilization falls under standard, review the current practices that are in place when submitting a POS. - 5.
+Working more closely with vendors when consumers have not utilized any service(s) for a specified period.
+Service Coordinator would then contact the consumer or family to assess for any barriers in receiving services.